Q: How are first-year students assigned roommates?

 Q: How does a student report a maintenance concern?

-A: Resident students can fill out a maintenance report form or they can personally report the concern to their resident assistant/resident counselor.
+A: Resident students can fill out a maintenance report form online, call the Facilities Department (570-208-5805), or they can personally report the concern to their resident assistant/resident counselor.

 Q: What types of electrical appliances are permitted?

-A: All resident students are required to limit their use of electrical appliances to the following: stereo equipment, TV, clock, hairdryer, refrigerator no larger than 5.0 cubic feet, microwave ovens no more than 900 watts, hot pots, coffeemakers with UL-approved heating elements and automatic shutoffs.
-Any appliance without an enclosed heating element, such as a hot plate, toaster or toaster oven is in violation of the safety codes and is not permitted.
+A: All resident students are required to limit their use of electrical appliances to the following: stereo equipment, TV, clock, hairdryer, refrigerator no larger than 5.0 cubic feet, microwave ovens no more than 900 watts, 3-D printers, hot pots, coffeemakers with UL-approved heating elements and automatic shutoffs.
+Any appliance without an enclosed heating element, such as a hot plate or toaster oven is in violation of the safety codes and is not permitted.